-Sepsis is a result of severe infection, though the infection may be localized (peritonitis, pneumonia, urinary tract infection, catheter-related infection, etc.).
-Patients with weakened immune systems are at particularly high risk of contracting sepsis.
-When sepsis occurs in a hospital or other healthcare facility following major surgery or trauma, the infection is referred to as a nosocomial (or hospital-acquired) infection.
+Sepsis is the consequence of a severe infection that generally stems from a localized infection (peritonitis, pneumonia, urinary tract infection, catheter-related infection, etc.).
+It often affects patients with weakened immune systems.
+When sepsis occurs following an invasive procedure (such as major surgery), the infection is referred to as a nosocomial (or healthcare-associated) infection.

-All bacteria, even those naturally present on the skin or in the throat, and which are normally non-pathogenic, can trigger the onset of sepsis.
+All bacteria, even those naturally present on the skin or in mucous membranes such as the throat, which are normally non-pathogenic, can trigger the onset of sepsis.
 Fungal infections can also induce a similar response, as can some viruses (such as SARS, SARS-CoV-2 which causes COVID-19, H1N1 influenza and hemorrhagic fevers).
-Meningococcal meningitis (specifically purpura fulminans) is a rare cause of sepsis that can occur in healthy young people, as can toxic shock syndrome due to tampon use.
+Meningococcal meningitis (specifically purpura fulminans) is a rare cause of sepsis that can occur in healthy young people, as is staphylococcal toxic shock syndrome due to tampon use.

-Throughout history, sepsis has been known under several different names.
-In the past it was referred to as Hospital Gangrene (also known as nosocomial fever or putrid fever), a common affliction of soldiers whose battle wounds frequently became infected.
-The most famous example of this is without a doubt Richard the Lionheart, who died in 1199 as a result of an infection following an arrow wound that became infected.
-The term puerperal fever has been used to describe infections contracted by women after childbirth.
-This is how Lucrezia Borgia died in 1519 after giving birth to her 7th child.
+Throughout history, sepsis has been known by various different names.
+In the past it was referred to as hospital gangrene (also known as nosocomial fever or putrid fever), a common affliction of soldiers whose war wounds frequently became infected.
+The most famous example is undoubtedly Richard the Lionheart, who died in 1199 as a result of an infection following an arrow wound.
+The term puerperal fever was also used to describe infection contracted by women after childbirth.
+This was how Lucrezia Borgia died in 1519 after giving birth to her seventh child.
 The French doctor Armand Trousseau was the first to suggest a similarity between nosocomial gangrene and puerperal fever.

-It was the Hungarian doctor Ignaz Semmelweis, who showed the importance of hygiene and handwashing in preventing contamination of women after childbirth in Vienna in 1847.
+In 1847 in Vienna, Hungarian doctor Ignaz Semmelweis showed the importance of hygiene and handwashing in preventing the spread of puerperal fever among women in childbirth.
 But the contagious nature of puerperal fever had already been suspected by the Scottish doctor Alexander Gordon more than half a century earlier.
-In 1869, two Alsatian doctors, Victor Feltz (1835-1893) and Léon Coze (1819-1896), first discovered bacteria in the bloodstream of a patient suffering from puerperal fever, a fatal infection subsequently attributed to streptococci.
-Louis Pasteur, in collaboration with the Port-Royal, Cochin and Lariboisière maternity wards in Paris, confirmed these observations in 1879-80 and recommended improved hygiene during childbirth.
+In 1869, two doctors from Alsace, Victor Feltz (1835-1893) and Léon Coze (1819-1896), first demonstrated the presence of bacteria in the blood of a patient suffering from puerperal fever, a fatal infection subsequently attributed to streptococci.
+Louis Pasteur, in collaboration with the Port-Royal, Cochin and Lariboisière maternity wards in Paris, confirmed these observations in 1879-1880 and recommended improved hygiene during childbirth.

-In 2002, sepsis was defined as a systemic inflammatory response syndrome due to infection and characterized by at least two of the following symptoms: fever or hypothermia, rapid breathing and heart rate, increase or decrease in white blood cell count.
-In 2016 a new definition of sepsis was developed and it is now defined as a life-threatening organ dysfunction caused by a dysregulated host response to infection, the most severe form of which is septic shock.
+In 2002, sepsis was defined as a systemic inflammatory response syndrome caused by infection.
+In 2016 the definition was revised, and sepsis is now defined as a life-threatening organ dysfunction caused by a dysregulated host response to infection, the most severe form of which is septic shock.

-Sepsis is characterized by excessive production of inflammatory mediators, often referred to as a "cytokine storm” due to the massive overproduction of cytokines (chemical mediators that allow our cells to communicate with each other), which have an acute impact on vital organ function and can lead to long-term functional sequelae.
+Sepsis is characterized by excessive production of inflammatory mediators, often referred to as a "cytokine storm" because of the overproduction of cytokines (chemical mediators that allow cells to communicate with each other), which have an acute impact on vital organ function and can lead to long-term functional sequelae.
 Around 25% of sepsis survivors still experience cognitive impairment after more than three months.

-Sepsis patients in intensive care are treated with antibiotics and given appropriate support to sustain the body's vital functions.
+Patients with sepsis are generally admitted to intensive care, where they are given antibiotics and appropriate support to sustain the body's vital functions.

-In over twenty years, despite the significant progress made in understanding the pathophysiology of sepsis, no new therapies have emerged.
-Numerous costly clinical trials have ended in failure and the only new drug put on the market (Xigris®) was finally withdrawn in 2011 because its efficacy could not be sufficiently proven.
+In over twenty years, despite significant progress in understanding the pathophysiology of sepsis, no new sepsis-specific treatments have emerged.
+Several costly clinical trials have ended in failure and the only new drug brought to market specifically for this indication (Xigris®) was subsequently withdrawn in 2011 because its efficacy could not be sufficiently proven.
 There is therefore a real need for novel therapeutic concepts developed on the basis of a more detailed knowledge of the pathophysiological mechanisms involved in sepsis.
-More rapid diagnostic tests that would enable patients to be treated with antibiotics sooner.
-This last point is key because every hour gained increases the patient's chance of survival.
+More rapid diagnostic tests for bacterial sepsis would also allow antibiotics to be administered at an earlier stage.
+This last point is crucial because every hour gained increases a patient's chance of survival.
 Recent developments associated with the pandemic caused by the SARS-CoV-2 virus suggest that some treatments used for excessive inflammation caused by viral sepsis (corticosteroid treatment and anti-cytokine monoclonal antibodies) could be beneficial.

 New weapons to fight bacteria